-- June 12, 2021 — The enforcement deadline by which affected carriers and drivers must use ELDs instead of paper logs in order to avoid penalties.
+- June 12, 2022 — The full enforcement deadline by which affected carriers and drivers must use ELDs instead of paper logs in order to avoid penalties.

-Unlike the U.S. ELD Mandate, the Canadian ELD Mandate will not have a grandfathered period.
-That means no extra time will be allowed for fleets already using electronic logs to comply, since all it takes is a simple update in order to ensure their device is compliant.
+Unlike the U.S. legislation, the Canadian ELD Mandate will not have a grandfather clause.
+That means no extra time will be allowed for fleets already using unregistered electronic logs, since all it takes is a simple update in order to ensure their device is compliant.

 What is an ELD?

 An ELD is an electronic logging device.
-Transport Canada defines it as any certified device or technology that can automatically log driving times and record of duty status.
-ELDs can bring several benefits to the commercial driving sector.
+Transport Canada defines it as any certified device or technology that can automatically log driving times and records of duty status.
+E-logs can bring several benefits to the commercial driving sector, including:

 - Reducing driving fatigue and accidents through close monitoring of driving times.